© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Taddington medieval settlement is a scheduled monument protected by Historic England under reference 1002077.
 View the official record →

-Taddington medieval settlement is a deserted medieval village located in Gloucestershire.
+Taddington medieval settlement is a scheduled ancient monument in Gloucestershire representing a deserted or shrunken medieval village.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002077.

 Taddington medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002077.